Did you know that hundreds of studies over the last twenty years support the idea that romantic love is an attachment bond?

 The downside to attachment bonds

-While attachments help create stability, there is a downside.
-Attachments are less concerned that you are happy with your partner and more concerned that you stay together.
-In fact, many people form an attachment to someone who they do not like as a person.
-It is quite possible to form a deep bond to someone who is less than an ideal romantic partner—this happens everyday.
-Read my blog on How to Pick Your Life Partner for helpful information on making the right choice.
+In fact, many people form an attachment to someone they do not like as a person.
+It is quite possible to form a deep bond to someone who is less than an ideal romantic partner—this happens every day.
+Read How to Pick Your Life Partner for helpful information on making the right choice.

 The lesson to be learned?